c-aycan/Clustering-Algorithm-for-Regional-Convergence/README.md

-# Regional Growth in the EU-15 countries.
+# Regional Growth in the EU-15 countries

 ## Description: